dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 0 - Nearest-neighbor stretching
 1 - Bilinear interpolation

-Member highres
+Member primaryscale
 REG_DWORD HKCU\DXGL\<app>\AdjustPrimaryResolution
 Changes primary resolution to match desktop resolution.
 May cause glitches
 Valid settings:
 0 - Use native primary surface size.
-More compatible.
+Most compatible.
-1 - Adjust primary surface size.
+1 - Adjust primary surface size to match display.
+2 - Adjust primary surface to nearest integer multiple of native.
+3 - Use exact 2x scale.
+4 - Use exact 3x scale.
+5 - Use exact 4x scale.
+6 - Use custom scale.

+Member primaryscalex
+REG_DWORD HKCU\DXGL\<app>\PrimaryScaleX
+Custom X scale for primary scaling.
+Stored as a 32-bit float encoded as a DWORD.
+If zero, negative, or an invalid value, set to 1.

+Member primaryscaley
+REG_DWORD HKCU\DXGL\<app>\PrimaryScaleY
+Custom X scale for primary scaling.
+Stored as a 32-bit float encoded as a DWORD.
+If zero, negative, or an invalid value, set to 1.

 Member texfilter
 REG_DWORD HKCU\DXGL\<app>\TextureFilter